 The chain is the basic unit of measurement at four rods or sixty-six feet.
 Ten chains make up a furlong and eighty make a mile.
-For shorter distances, there are one hundred links in a chain.—Basic Children Education
+For shorter distances, there are one hundred links in a chain.

 She struggled to pry her fingers off the handle.
-When she did, it took her a minute to get her fingers to straighten without pain.
+When she did, it took her a minute to get her digits to straighten without pain.

 Still panting, she turned and leaned into the trunk.
 A mile didn’t seem like a lot when she had walked it over the years.
 She knew most of the larger features, those weren’t hard to miss, but it was different when she struggled to drag the chest even a foot.
 Every rut, rock, and swell of stone turned the heavy chest into an unbearable weight.